Welcome to Graduate Programs in English

 At Texas A&M, we offer two degrees: a Master of Arts and a Doctor of Philosophy.
 We admit students only in the Fall semester; applications are due January 15 (December 15 to be considered for doctoral fellowships).

-All graduate students in English are supported by assistantships.
+All PhD and the majority of MA students in English are supported by assistantships.
 We also have very generous funding for conference presentations, research travel, and participations in workshops and seminars.

 Graduate students in English benefit from an innovative curriculum, excellent scholarly and pedagogical training, and a vibrant intellectual community.
 We have an internationally prominent faculty and a diverse and professionally active student body.
 Check out news about our students at the Spotlight on Graduate Student Research page.